 Some pedals have so many controls that it can be hard to dial in a good sound, or the controls they do have can be counterintuitive.
 But those that can tweak complex OD pedals like the LA Lady Overdrive are pleased with the result.

 Conversely, there are also pedals that only have three controls.
-In fact, some of the most highly regarded pedals ever only have three controls.
+In fact, many of the best overdrive pedals ever only have three controls.

 You may be asking: If some of the greatest overdrives of all time only have three controls, why should I bother with more getting more controls?
 Well, it depends on the tone you want and what you want to have control over.
-If you want to carefully sculpt your tone, a more feature rich pedal might be right up your alley.
+If you want to carefully sculpt your tone, the best guitar overdrive pedal for you is one packed with control features.
 Many transparent overdrives make do with minimal knobs.

 The only tradeoff is that it will take longer to dial in that tone than other pedals – which means more waiting time during setup.
 Whereas with a simpler pedal, it’s more of a plug and play situation.